pokusio/kaleidoscopic/README.md

 * pure NodeJS / Typescript
 * and a framework named [`TSOA`](https://github.com/lukeautry/tsoa) (Stands for "TypeScript Open API")  :
 * I love this framework, because it's MDA (Model Driven Architecture)
+* Its principle is very simple :
+  * you create / edit your `tsoa.json` file,
+  * you implement a `Model` and a `Controller`, using annotations (tsoa uses `Models` and `Controllers` as **singlesource of truth**)
-* Its principle is very simple : you create / edit your `tsoa.json` file, and then you run the `tsoa routes -c tsoa.json`, andthat's it all your REST Endpoint are generated (all you ahve to do,is toad code in REST Controller, for the REST Endpoint todo "what you want it to do").
-It can even generate for you the Open API spec, `openapi.json` !
-End of story. _"Don't implement REST Controllers anymore"_
+  * and then you run the `tsoa routes -c tsoa.json`, and that's it all your REST Endpoint `routes` are generated (all you have to do, is to add code in REST Controller, for the REST Endpoint todo "what you want it to do").
+  * It can even generate for you the Open API spec, `openapi.json` !
+End of story.

 # Dev Guide